How AWS Global Accelerator works - AWS Global Accelerator

 A weight is a value that determines the proportion of traffic that the accelerator directs to an endpoint.
 By default, the weight for an endpoint is 128—that is, half of the maximum value for a weight, 255.

 The accelerator calculates the sum of the weights for the endpoints in an endpoint group, and then directs traffic to the endpoints based on the ratio of each endpoint's weight to the total.
-For an example of how weights work, see Endpoint weights.
+For an example of how weights work, see How endpoint weights work to manage traffic volume.

 Traffic dials and weights affect how the standard accelerator serves traffic in different ways: